-In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibited no binding ability of histone H3 to DNA within chromatin surrounding the distal and proximal ~2.0 kb 5'-upstream regions of the PCAF gene based on their hyper-acetylation levels.
-Interestingly, in clone cl.2-6, mainly K9/H3 and K18/H3 possessed less binding ability based on their somewhat hyper-acetylation levels at the early stage, but thereafter lost the binding capacity to no binding ability based on their hyper-acetylation levels at the middle stage and again gained less binding ability based on their somewhat hyper-acetylation levels at the late stage (see Chap.
+In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the distal and proximal ~2.0 kb 5'-upstream regions of the PCAF gene based on their hyper-acetylation levels.
+Interestingly, in clone c1.2-6, mainly K9/H3 and K18/H3 possess a less binding ability based on their somewhat hyper-acetylation levels at the early stage, but thereafter lose the binding capacity to no binding ability based on their hyper-acetylation levels at the middle stage and again gain a less binding ability based on their somewhat hyper-acetylation levels at the later stage (see Chap.
 5).
-Accordingly, the structure of chromatin surrounding the proximal 5'-upstream region of the gene should be loose form in both DT40 cells and clone cl.2-6 at the middle stage but somewhat loose form at the early and late stages in clone cl.2-6.
-However, in clone cl.2-6, the gene expression of the PCAF gene is also very low at the early stage, and thereafter gradually/obviously increased until near middle stages but again dramatically decreased to very low level via the middle to late stages (see Fig. 7-10).
-Based on these results, other unknown mechanisms, including further distal 5'-upstream regions, should be assumed to participate in transcription of the gene, and reversely the examined distal and proximal 5'-upstream regions are not directly correlated with its transcription so much, regardless of loose form of chromatin structure in both DT40 cells and clone cl.2-6.
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene is the loose form in both DT40 cells and clone c1.2-6 at the middle stage but a somewhat loose form at the early and later stages in clone c1.2-6.
+However, in clone c1.2-6, the gene expression of PCAF is also a very low at the early stage, and thereafter is gradually and obviously increased until near middle stages but again dramatically decreased to a very low level through the middle to later stages (see Fig. 7-10).
+Based on these results, other unknown mechanisms, including further distal 5'-upstream regions, are assumed to participate in the PCAF gene expression, and reversely the examined distal and proximal 5'-upstream regions are not directly correlated with its gene expression by much, regardless of the loose form of the chromatin structure in both DT40 cells and clone cl.2-6.

-These results, together with the previous inference speculated from changing patterns in gene expressions of these transcription factors [Chap.
-4], surely indicated that at the late cultivation stage clone cl.2-6 seems to be dependent on Pax5, Aiolos and EBF1 (Fig. 7-1(L)) and most similar to wild-type DT40 cells in the manner of gene expressions of IgM H- and L-chains in appearance.
+These results, together with the previous inference speculated from changing patterns in gene expressions of the four transcription factors [Chap.
+4], surely indicated that at the later cultivation stage clone cl.2-6 seems to be dependent on Pax5, Aiolos and EBF1 (Fig. 7-1(L)) and most similar to wild-type DT40 cells in the way of gene expressions of IgM H- and L-chains in appearance.